Aw, man! Not this guy again!

 - On Adventure Time Finn and Jake go to the Nightosphere (which is almost identical to Hell) to hang out with Marceline.

-- We haven't yet seen it on-screen, but in the My Little Pony: Friendship Is Magic episode "It's About Time", Cerberus comes to Ponyville and Twilight has to go return him to the gates of Tartarus.
-And based on her state when she gets back, it wasn't an easy task.
+- In the My Little Pony: Friendship Is Magic episode "It's About Time", Cerberus comes to Ponyville and Twilight has to go return him to the gates of Tartarus.
+Based on her state when she gets back, it wasn't an easy task.

 - This happens on a daily basis to people living in a certain area in Michigan.